 People who own their homes need to know about the fundamental aspects of insurance so they can purchase the proper kind of protection and the right dollar amount of coverage.
 This basic rule applies to homeowners and people who reside in apartments.

--Be sure to understand how home insurance is structured and priced.
+-Be sure to understand how home insurance in Maryland is structured and priced.
 That means you’ll also need to have a thorough knowledge of your own home’s price and market value, as well as all other pertinent details about the structure.
 This information will come in very handy when you have a conversation with an agent.
 For example, jot down information about the home’s square footage, the type of roof it has, its age, its general “state of health,” the plumbing, and the electrical system.

 -Before speaking with an insurance professional, make a list of any unique factors you want to know about.
 For example, if there is a swimming pool on the property you might want to consider special coverage for liability.
 Make sure to tell the agent that you want the policy to match your particular situation, like the amount of personal valuables you own, the replacement value of the home, the amount of deductible you are comfortable with, and whether you need any special types of loss coverage.